 Yes; the Japanese Knotweed was introduced in the Victorian age as an attractive foliage and flowering, ornamental plant and there is still one, but a much smaller growing variety grown at present for gardens called Fallopia japonica var. compacta:

-But all weeds may have a ‘higher purpose’? as mostly they will improve their local environment for the immediate soil as well as their surrounding life forms such as insects, soil organisms and indeed as a benefactor for succeeding plants.
+But all weeds may have a ‘higher purpose’ as mostly they will improve their local environment for the immediate soil as well as their surrounding life forms such as insects and soil organisms?

 What they have done in an experiment to control Japanese Knotweed in the Netherlands is to let a rare breed of pigs loose on it which consume the tops as well as dig out and eat the rhizomes!
 This sort of control makes good sense to me!

 Maybe we will find other good uses for this plant in future.
-It grows all along the outside of one of my allotments and was probably a useful food provider for our bees!
-I found the below information on this blog.
+It grows all along the outside of my allotment and was probably a useful food provider for our bees!